-- (1) Administer, coordinate, and enforce the provisions of this Part. - (2) Direct the Commission to adopt, amend, or repeal rules to administer and enforce this Part. - (3) Establish and determine qualification and fitness of applicants for a North Carolina Healing Arts License in reflexology under this Part. - (4) Direct the Commission to issue, renew, deny, suspend, revoke, or refuse to issue or renew North Carolina Healing Arts License in reflexology under this Article. - (5) Direct the Commission to discipline North Carolina Licensed Reflexologists. - (6) Direct the Commission to seek civil and criminal penalties against nonlicensed individuals engaged in the practice of reflexology.
+- Administer and coordinate the provisions of this Part.
+(1) - (2) Make recommendations to the Commission to adopt, amend, or repeal rules to administer and enforce this Part. - Establish and determine qualification and fitness of applicants for a North (3) Carolina Healing Arts License in reflexology under this Part. - (4) Make recommendations to the Commission to issue, renew, deny, suspend, revoke, or refuse to issue or renew North Carolina Healing Arts License in reflexology under this Article. - Make recommendations to the Commission to discipline North Carolina (5) Licensed Reflexologists.

-- (7) Provide all North Carolina Licensed Reflexologists with a wallet-sized card identifying the bearer as a North Carolina Licensed Reflexologist. - (8) The Committee shall maintain a list of all reflexologists in the State who hold a national certification.
+- (6) Advise the Commission to seek civil and criminal penalties against nonlicensed individuals engaged in the practice of reflexology. - (7) Provide all North Carolina Licensed Reflexologists with a wallet-sized card identifying the bearer as a North Carolina Licensed Reflexologist. - (8) Maintain a list of all reflexologists in the State who hold a North Carolina Healing Arts License in reflexology.

-"§ 90-730.14.
+"§ 90-750.14.
 Healing arts licensure in reflexology application and requirements.

 Each individual desiring to obtain a North Carolina Healing Arts License in reflexology under this Article shall apply to the Committee in accordance with the procedures and rules prescribed by the Commission.
-The Committee shall direct the Commission to issue a North Carolina Healing Arts License in reflexology to any applicant who furnishes evidence satisfactory to the Committee that the applicant meets all of the following criteria:
+The Committee shall recommend that the Commission issue a North Carolina Healing Arts License in reflexology to any applicant who furnishes evidence satisfactory to the Committee that the applicant meets all of the following criteria:

 - (1) The applicant is at least 18 years of age. - (2) The applicant is of good moral character as determined by the Committee. - (3) The applicant holds a national certification issued by the certifying entity. - (4) The applicant has paid an application or renewal fee to the Commission as specified in G.S.
-90-730.5.
+90-750.5.

-"§ 90-730.15.
+"§ 90-750.15.
 License renewal.

 Every North Carolina Healing Arts License in reflexology issued by the Commission shall be renewed on or before January 1 every year.
-The Committee shall direct the Commission to renew the North Carolina Healing Arts License in reflexology of any individual who files a renewal application with the committee and who meets the criteria set forth in G.S.
-90-730.14.
+The Committee shall recommend that the Commission renew the North Carolina Healing Arts License in reflexology of any individual who files a renewal application with the committee and who meets the criteria set forth in G.S.
+90-750.14.

-"§ 90-730.16.
+"§ 90-750.16.
 Compensation for reflexology services.

-- (a) Compensation may be received for reflexology services only when those services are performed by an individual holding a national certification.
+- (a) Compensation may be received for reflexology services only when those services are performed by an individual holding a North Carolina Healing Arts License in reflexology.
 Nonlicensed individuals who provide reflexology services or who engage in the practice of reflexology are subject to the penalties in G.S.
-90-730.6 or an injunction under G.S.
-90-730.7 unless any of the following applies: - (1) The individual is a reflexology student working to obtain a certification of completion from a nationally recognized reflexology education program. - (2) The individual holds a certification of completion from a nationally recognized reflexology education program, and that program was completed no more than six months prior to that individual receiving compensation for reflexology services. - (b) Unless all reflexology services are performed by individuals holding a national certification, a place of business where reflexology services are offered for compensation shall be subject to a civil penalty of no more than five hundred dollars (\$500.00) for each violation and a suspension of any license to operate the business for no more than 90 days.
+90-750.6 or an injunction under G.S.
+90-750.7 unless any of the following applies: - (1) The individual is a reflexology student working to obtain a certification of completion from a nationally recognized reflexology education program. - (2) The individual holds a certification of completion from a nationally recognized reflexology education program, and that program was completed no more than six months prior to that individual receiving compensation for reflexology services. - (b) Unless all reflexology services are performed by individuals holding a North Carolina Healing Arts License in reflexology, a place of business where reflexology services are offered for compensation shall be subject to a civil penalty of no more than five hundred dollars (\$500.00) for each violation and a suspension of any license to operate the business for no more than 90 days.
 The clear proceeds of the civil penalty assessed under this section shall be remitted to the Civil Penalty and Forfeiture Fund in accordance with G.S.
 115C-457.2.
-The Commission shall enforce the provisions of this subsection at the direction of the Committee.
+The Commission shall enforce the provisions of this subsection.

-"§ 90-730.17.
+"§ 90-750.17.
 License to be displayed; advertising.